How to Travel the World? Let’s Break it Down

 Plan an Itinerary

-Once you book flights and decide on the country you want to travel to the world, it’s time to start working on an itinerary.
+Once you book flights and decide on the country you want to visit, it’s time to start working on an itinerary.
 I’m certain you don’t want to stay in the city you flew into the entire time.
-This is when I start researching online and on travel blogs to determine a good itinerary.
+This is when I started researching online and on travel blogs to determine a good itinerary.

-We like to use fellow bloggers’ itineraries and travel information as it’s one of the best resources online for travel information these days.
+We like to use fellow bloggers’ itineraries and travel information, as these days, they are among the best online resources for travel information.
+We avoid anything AI like the plague as it’s not the human experience of opinion.
 Once we get a general idea of where we want to go, we begin with booking accommodation.
-We start with the first night, which is generally an accessible hotel room close to the airport unless our flight arrives early in the morning.
+We start with the first night, an accessible hotel room close to the airport, unless our flight arrives early.

 Decide on Accommodation